mesosphere/universe/tutorial/GetStarted.md

 #### package.json
 Every package in Universe must have a `package.json` file which specifies the high level metadata about the package.

 Below is a snippet that represents our time server package.json (a version `4.0` package).
 This json has only the mandatory fields configured.
+As this is our first version, we fill the version field to be 1.0.0

 ```
 {